SuffolkLITLab/docassemble-ALThemeTemplate/README.md

 Formerly `ALGenericJurisdiction`

-Generic package that you can customize for your own state/jurisdiction's need
+Generic package that you can customize for your own state/jurisdiction's need.

+It can be used to:

+1. Contain shared questions, so you can standardize the way questions are asked in your organization's interviews
+1. Provide a standardized look and feel, including colors, fonts, and logos
+1. Provide a custom output template for use in the Weaver, which can control the order and contents of the generated interview YAML files

 ## How to use this package